Skip to main content

 Comparisons

 J1QL’s comparison capabilities accommodate effective filtering and analysis of data.
 String comparisons offer operators for evaluating specific substrings, prefixes, and suffixes—allowing precise filtering of string values.
 Regular expressions (regex) can also be applied to properties for more advanced filtering including case-insensitive matching.
-Date comparisons provide flexibility for filtering based on relative or static timestamps, empowering you to perform time-based analysis and gain valuable insights from your data.
+Date comparisons provide flexibility for filtering based on relative or static timestamps, and date boundary functions let you snap to calendar periods such as the start of the current month or the end of a quarter—empowering you to perform time-based analysis and gain valuable insights from your data.

 String comparisons